Folium Systems

 The risks that matter most are operational.

 Most AI risk discussions focus only on model behavior.
-Folium expands the view to the full operating system around the model.
+Folium expands the view to the full service map around the model.

 RiskHow it appearsLaunch control